 ASD – Otherwise known as Autism Spectrum Disorder, is a lifelong developmental disability that affects how people perceive, communicate and interact with

 others.
 There are approximately 700,000 people living with ASD in the UK, and it’s a club that our son Max has just joined.

 Over the course of our journey we’ve been shocked and saddened to learn that people with Autism struggle to find jobs.
 Right now in the UK approximately 80% of Autistic people are out of work.

-The stat doesn’t seem to make sense because from what we can tell, people on the Autistic Spectrum have some serious superpowers and a lot to offer business.
+The stat doesn’t seem to make sense because people on the Autistic Spectrum have some serious superpowers and a lot to offer business.

 In this blog, we’ll discuss what ASD is, and how differences in a neurodiverse brain can be good for you and your business.

 So what is ASD – A sensory experience

 We all know about our “5 senses” touch, taste, hearing, sight and smell.
-Neurotypical people experience life’s adventures within a “normal” range of those senses.
-Of course, some of us hear better than others and some of us have better sight; however people with ASD typically tend to overreact or underreact to the 5 main senses plus an additional two: the vestibular sense which affects our balance and motor skills, and our proprioceptive sense which affects our bodies awareness and where it is in relation to other things.
+Neurotypical people experience life’s adventures within a typical range of those senses.
+Of course, some of us hear better than others and some of us have better sight; however people with ASD tend to overreact or under react to the 5 main senses plus an additional two: the vestibular sense which affects our balance and motor skills, and our proprioceptive sense which affects our bodies awareness and where it is in relation to other things.

 Lots of people with autism have challenges processing everyday sensory information.
-They can be either hyper sensitive (over-reactive) or hypo sensitive (under-reactive) to sensory input.
+They can be either hyper sensitive or hypo sensitive to sensory input.
 To further complicate things, reactions to those sensory experiences can change from day to day.

 Neurodiversity is the collective term for ASD (Autism Spectrum Disorder) ADHD (Attention Deficit Hyperactivity Disorder) Dyslexia, Dyspraxia and other learning difficulties.